Long-Term Disability Plan

 Once the long-term disability is approved, payments begin after the employee is disabled for 90 consecutive days, or when any severance payments end, whichever is later.

-You may offer this benefit to employees working at least 20 hours per week who are not in the Death and Disability Plan (which includes a long-term disability benefit).
+You may offer the Long-Term Disability Plan to employees regularly scheduled to work at least 20 hours per week who are not in the Death and Disability Plan (which includes a disability benefit for disabilities that extend beyond 90 days).

-The Long-Term Disability Plan has a 12-month preexisting exclusion.
+The Long-Term Disability Plan has a 12-month preexisting condition exclusion.
 This means, if the employee becomes disabled during the first 12 months that coverage is effective and the disability is due to a condition that was diagnosed or treated (including taking any medication) during the 12 months immediately before coverage started, no long-term disability benefits will be payable.

 For the Long-Term Disability Plan, the cost is $0.35 per $100 of monthly salary.
-For example, if the employee's annual salary is $40,000, the cost of the coverage is $11.67 per month, for a total of $140 per year.*
+For example, an employee’s monthly long-term disability cost is calculated as follows: [(salary/12) x $0.35]/100, so if the employee's annual salary is $40,000, the cost of the coverage is $11.67 per month, for a total of $140 per year.*

 *Actual cost may be more or less due to rounding.